It seems you are offline. Please check your connection and try again.

 5 Copy the verification code and paste it back to finish.

-When to switch to a paid line
+When to switch to a paid number

-A free line falls short when:
+A free number falls short when:

 × Someone else grabbed your SMS before you could read it.